Nawfay/homelab/Readme.md

 ### Extra Services
 - Themerr-normalize

-Themerr-normalize is a python scipt that is used with the Themerr plugin on Jellyfin to normalize and lower the audio.
+Themerr-normalize is a python script that is used with the Themerr plugin on Jellyfin to normalize and lower the audio.
 [GitHub](https://github.com/Dishit79/themerr-normalize)

 ## Installation Guide